Former Juul exec alleges company shipped tainted products

 But public health advocates are concerned the administration could back away from its plan to ban mint and menthol, the most popular flavors among youth.

-Yesterday more than 50 health groups, including the American Lung Association and the American Academy of Pediatrics, released a letter sent to first lady Melania Trump urging the administration to follow through on its initial proposal.
+Last month more than 50 health groups, including the American Lung Association and the American Academy of Pediatrics, sent a letter to first lady Melania Trump urging the administration to follow through on its initial proposal.

 "If the goal is to remove the e-cigarettes that are most attractive to youth, any proposal that ignores mint and menthol flavors falls short," the groups stated.